zyedidia/micro/runtime/help/help.md

 	default value: `on`

+* `savecursor`: remember where the cursor was last time the file was opened and put it there when you open the file again

+    default value: `off`

 * `scrollmargin`: amount of lines you would like to see above and below the cursor

 	default value: `3`